 To date, the Advisor has elected to receive the management fee in shares of the Company's common stock.
-The Company issued 5,673,483 and 5,598,108 unregistered Class I shares to the Advisor as payment for the 2023 and 2022 management fees, respectively, and also had a payable of \$10.8 million and \$14.5 million related to the management fees as of December 31, 2023 and 2022, respectively, which are included in Due to affiliates on the Company's Consolidated Balance Sheets.
-During January 2024, the Advisor was issued 473,622 unregistered Class I shares as payment for the \$10.8 million management fee accrued as of December 31, 2023.
-During January 2023, the Advisor was issued 551,733 unregistered Class I shares to the Advisor as payment for the \$14.5 million management fee accrued as of December 31, 2022.
+The Company issued 4,336,544 and 5,673,483 unregistered Class I shares to the Advisor as payment for the 2024 and 2023 management fees, respectively, and also had a payable of \$7.7 million and \$10.9 million related to the management fees as of December 31, 2024 and 2023, respectively, which are included in Due to affiliates on the Company's Consolidated Balance Sheets.
+During January 2025, the Advisor was issued 354,652 unregistered Class I shares as payment for the \$7.7 million management fee accrued as of December 31, 2024.
+During January 2024, the Advisor was issued 473,622 unregistered Class I shares to the Advisor as payment for the \$10.9 million management fee accrued as of December 31, 2023.
 The shares issued to the Advisor for payment of the management fee were issued at the applicable NAV per share at the end of each month for which the fee was earned.

 Additionally, the Special Limited Partner, an affiliate of the Advisor, holds a performance participation interest in the Operating Partnership that entitles it to receive an allocation of the Operating Partnership's total return to its capital account.
 Total return is defined as distributions paid or accrued plus the change in NAV.
 Under the Operating Partnership's limited partnership agreement, the annual total return will be allocated solely to the Special Limited Partner after the other unit holders have received a total return of 5% (after recouping any loss carryforward amount) and such allocation will continue until the allocation between the Special Limited Partner and all other unit holders is equal to 12.5% and 87.5%, respectively.
 Thereafter, the Special Limited Partner will receive an allocation of 12.5% of the annual total return.
 The annual distribution of the performance participation interest will be paid in cash or Class I units of the Operating Partnership, at the election of the Special Limited Partner.
-During the year ended December 31, 2023, the Company did not recognize a performance participation allocation as certain thresholds were not achieved.
-During the years ended December 31, 2022 and 2021, the Company recognized \$102.3 million and \$204.2 million, respectively, of performance participation interest in the Company's consolidated financial statements.
+During the years ended December 31, 2024 and 2023, the Company did not recognize a performance participation allocation as certain thresholds were not achieved.
+During the year ended December 31, 2022, the Company recognized \$102.3 million of performance participation interest in the Company's consolidated financial statements.

 The performance participation interest for 2022 became payable on December 31, 2022 and, in January 2023, the Company caused the Operating Partnership to issue 3,886,034 Class I units in the Operating Partnership to the Special Limited Partner as payment for the performance participation interest for 2022.
 Such Class I units were issued at the NAV per unit as of December 31, 2022.
-The performance participation interest for 2021 became payable on December 31, 2021 and, in January 2022, the Company caused the Operating Partnership to issue 7,872,930 Class I units in the Operating Partnership to the Special Limited Partner as payment for the performance participation interest for 2021.
-Such Class I units were issued at the NAV per unit as of December 31, 2021.